-The Security Registers can be programmed in a similar fashion to the Program Array operation up to the maximum clock frequency specified by f{CLK} .
-Before a Program Security Registers command can be started, the Write Enable command must have been previously issued to the device (see "Write Enable (06h)" on page 30) to set the Write Enable Latch (WEL) bit of the Status Register to a logical 1 state.
-To program the Security Registers, the \overline{CS} pin must first be asserted, and the opcode of 42h must be clocked into the device.
+The Security Registers can be programmed in a similar fashion to the Program Array operation up to the maximum clock frequency specified by fCLK.
+Before a Program Security Registers command can be started, the Write Enable command must have been previously issued to the device (see Section 9.1) to set the Write Enable Latch (WEL) bit of the Status Register to a logical 1 state.
+To program the Security Registers, the $\overline{\text{CS}}$ pin must first be asserted, and the opcode of 42h must be clocked into the device.
 After the opcode has been clocked in, the three address bytes must be clocked in to specify the starting address location of the first byte to program within the Security Register.

-Figure 29.
+Figure 25.
 Program Security Registers

-Table 9: Security Register Addresses for Program Security Registers Command
+Table 7.
+Security Register Addresses for Program Security Registers Command

-Address A23-A16 A15-A12 A11-A8 A7-A0
+Address A23 - A16 A15 - A12 A11 - A8 A7 - A0

 Security Register 1 00h 1h 0h Byte Address

 Security Register 2 00h 2h 0h Byte Address

 Security Register 3 00h 3h 0h Byte Address